blackboard/anthologydevdocs/docs/blackboard/rest-apis/hands-on/adaptive-release.md

 It is also possible to release the content to specific members of the course or groups.

-Note: We are aware that there is a known issue where, if you just enrolled a user (and haven't reloaded the page) the roster is not updated on adaptive release -> Specific memebers or groups -> Individual members and search for the user that has just been enrolled, the user does not show up, groups are correctly updated.
+Note: We are aware that there is a known issue where, if you just enrolled a user (and haven't reloaded the page) the roster is not updated on adaptive release -> Specific members or groups -> Individual members and search for the user that has just been enrolled, the user does not show up, groups are correctly updated.
 To solve this, you can just reload the page and roster will be updated.

 Now let's move on to the REST API part